utilmeta/utilmeta-py/docs/en/guide/api-route.md

 *  `@api.patch`: Declares the API interface for the PATCH method
 *  `@api.delete`: API interface to declare DELETE method

-All `@api` decorators support passing in parameters to specify specific interface configurations, including
+All `@api` decorators support passing in parameters to specify configurations, including

 * `<route>`: The first parameter.
-You can pass in a path string to specify the path or path template of the API.
-Please refer to the specific usage.
+You can pass in a path template string to specify the path of the API. more specific usage can refer to [Path Parameters](../handle-request/#path-parameters).
-* Introduction to the `summary` API, `summary` properties that will be integrated into the OpenAPI documentation interface
+* `summary`: API description, will be integrated into the OpenAPI documentation
-*  `deprecated`: Is the API deprecated
+* `deprecated`: Whether the API is deprecated (not recommended to use)
-*  `idempotent`: Whether the API is idempotent (multiple invocations of the same parameter have the same effect as a single invocation, which is important for writing a client-side retry mechanism)
+* `idempotent`: Whether the API is **idempotent** (multiple requests of the same params have the same effect as a single request, which is important for writing a client-side retry mechanism)
 * `private`: Whether the API is private.
-Private interfaces do not provide public calls and do not appear in the generated API documentation.
+Private API do not provide public access and do not appear in the generated API documentation.

 !!! tip
-	The `"""doc_string"""` of your API class of function will be integrated to the `description` field of the generated OpenAPI docs
+	The `"""doc_string"""` of your API class of function will be integrated to the `description` field of the generated OpenAPI docs, such as
 	```python
 	class UserAPI(api.API):
 		"""This is the user API"""